Dewalt-arch/pimpmykali/README.md

 # Revision 1.1.4 - Fix Broken XFCE Icons
   - menu function F to apply this fix only
-    - Menu N and 9 will apply fix automatically
+    - Menu N and 9 will apply fix automatically as a part of their function
   - restores FileManager (Folder Icon on Taskbar) function
   - restores TerminalEmulator (Terminal Icon) function
   - restores "File System" icon on desktop function